antonbabenko/pre-commit-terraform/README.md

     if they are present in `README.md`.

 2. `terraform_docs_replace` replaces the entire README.md rather than doing string replacement between markers.
 Put your additional documentation at the top of your `main.tf` for it to be pulled in.
 The optional `--dest` argument lets you change the name of the file that gets created/modified.
-This hook requires terraform-docs v0.10.0 or later.

     Example: